 Once the heart of a lively community called Milltown, the Cooper Gristmill is one of the remaining waterpowered mills in New Jersey.
 It still runs today using historic technology and waterpower from the nearby Black River.
 At the visitor center, located in the old Cooper house, exhibits focus on the social, agricultural and technological aspects of the residents' life in the late 19th and early 20th centuries.

 In 1760, Isaiah Younglove was traveling on the Washington Turnpike, as the road crossed the Black River he realized this area was an ideal site for water power.
-He recognized the local people, living in what is now Chester Township needed a gristmill to grind flour for home use and coarser meal for animal feed.
+He recognized the need of local people for a gristmill to grind flour for home use and coarser meal for animal feed.
 He built a gristmill and sawmill at this location where the river begins to flow rapidly downhill for several miles In fact, the river powered 5 sawmills and 3 gristmills at one period.
 The walls of one of those old sawmills can be seen behind Cooper mill.

 The community of Milltown flourished due to its proximity to the river, rich iron ore deposits, fertile farmland, abundant timber and connecting roadways.
 It expanded to include a blacksmith shop, general store, school, several homes and a distillery among other buildings.
 Cooper mill played a vital role in the area's development during the Industrial Revolution.

 In 1870, Nathan' son Abram took over the operation of the mill.
 Soon after, milling and iron mining became more important out West, many workers moved away.
 By 1914 it had completely ceased grinding.